 Articulate the importance and impact of a variety of work-based learning experiences including ELOs.

 Knowledge of roles and responsibilities of educators, employers, and other service providers in the variety of settings related to postsecondary outcomes.

-Understand strategies that facilitate collaboration among transition stakeholders.
+Articulate strategies that facilitate collaboration among transition stakeholders.

 Knowledge of how to connect students to internal school resources (e.g., technical education, school counseling) and community resources (e.g., Vocational Rehabilitation, mental health).

-Understand how to coordinate and facilitate transition planning during and after IEP meetings.
+Knowledge of how to coordinate and facilitate transition planning during and after IEP meetings.

 Understand the student/family referral process for postsecondary and community services.

-Understand the significance of family engagement throughout the postsecondary transition planning process and how it relates to increased student success.
+Articulate the significance of family engagement throughout the postsecondary transition planning process and how it relates to increased student success.